- Application Essays

 - Tenleytown, DC

-As an educational counselor, Jeff Knox guides both middle school and high school students through their educational careers with an aim toward admissions to selective institutions.
+As an education planning resources counselor, Jeff Knox guides both middle school and high school students through their educational careers with an aim toward admissions to selective institutions.
 His resourceful one-on-one approach to admissions planning encourages students to strategically develop their academic interests and talents and to create a compelling narrative, whether applying for private high schools or for colleges.

 Jeff has worked both in college admissions and as a teacher in secondary education.
 Through his previous work at the University of Pittsburgh’s Office of Admissions and Financial Aid, Jeff has observed the college admissions process from the inside and uses that knowledge to help students stand out from other applicants.
 In addition to his teaching career, his post-graduate study of special education and his endorsement in gifted education have prepared him to work with gifted and talented students as well as with those with learning differences.
 Jeff’s experience includes working with students in unique circumstances, such as: